 Breakfast doesn’t have to be boring.
 Create your own yogurt parfait by layering yogurt, fruit and granola.

 Add taco bar toppings to your salad, or layer on some corn and sweet potatoes.

 Need a heartier soup?
 Add chicken or sausage from the grill and then top with soft, freshly baked bread croutons.

 5 Tips for Healthy Eating

-- Take advantage of the fresh fruit at the salad bar.
+Take advantage of fresh fruit at breakfast, from strawberries to blueberries to blackberries.

 Equivalency is food points that a first-year student gets through a missed weekday breakfast or dinner swipe at Marketplace.
-If a student misses a weekday breakfast, a $4.25 meal equivalency can be applied on the same day with a made-to-order breakfast at Penn Pavilion on West Campus or toward an a la carte lunch selection in Marketplace.
-If a student misses a weekday dinner, an $8.25 meal equivalency can be applied during the same week to food at Trinity Café.
+If a student misses a weekday breakfast, a $4.40 meal equivalency can be applied on the same day with a made-to-order breakfast at the Skillet on West Campus or toward an a la carte lunch selection in Marketplace.
+If a student misses a weekday dinner, an $8.50 meal equivalency can be applied during the same week to food at Trinity Café.

 Hungry for more?
-Check out the Duke Eats page for more information on dining on-campus and in Durham.
+Check out the Merchants-on-Points page for more information on late-night delivery options.